 Christie is a committed advocate of the transgender community.
 She is one of the few SLPs in private practice who dedicates a large portion of her practice to voice and communication training for transgender people.
 Christie’s interest in transgender voice and gender expression developed out of her background in language and gender studies as a linguistics student.
-In addition to providing one-on-one voice testing/training, Christie actively gives presentations, classes, and workshops for people in the transgender community, and she trains other voice clinicians in transgender care.
+In addition to providing one-on-one voice testing/training, Christie actively gives presentations, classes, workshops, and clinician trainings (see details below).

 Christie’s history of service extends across a wide variety of linguistic and cultural backgrounds in business, outpatient, rehabilitation, hospital, home, and academic settings.
 Client languages include but are not limited to the following: Chinese, French, French-Creole, German, Greek, Japanese, Korean, Polish, Romanian, Russian, Serbo-Croatian, Spanish, Tagalog, Thai, Turkish, Urdu, Vietnamese, and non-standard American English dialects.

 Christie holds a B.A. in Linguistics and Asian Languages and Literature (Mandarin Chinese) from the University of Iowa, an M.A. in Linguistics from the Ohio State University, and an M.S. in Communication Disorders from the University of Wisconsin-Madison.